fmillion-mnsu/cs406-f25/SYLLABUS.md

 Students represent the university through participation in university sponsored or sanctioned activities, such as the arts, theater, music, dance, forensics, and intercollegiate athletics.
 If an activity schedule conflicts with academic obligations, students will follow a standard protocol to provide their faculty members with prior, written notification of their absences from classes.
 Faculty members will determine, in consultation with students, how missed classes and assignments will be made-up in a manner that fulfills academic obligations and accommodates participatory obligations.
 Except for absences resulting from sponsored or sanctioned activities, student participants have the same responsibility with regard to class attendance and assignments as do all other students.

-The full policy is available at <http://www.mnsu.edu/atoz/policies/missedclassesandmakeupwork.pdf>.
+The full policy is available at <https://www.mnsu.edu/atoz/policies/missedclassesandmakeupwork.pdf>.

 If you need to miss class for an important non-school-related reason (e.g., a medical appointment), please let me know **ahead of time, as early as possible**.
 I understand that sometimes extenuating circumstances may arise suddenly without warning.
 In this case, please contact me by E-mail as soon as you possibly can to let me know you will be unable to attend class and/or meet a deadline.
 Within reason we will work together to come up with a solution.
 The more openly we communicate, the easier it is for me to accommodate your situation!

-If you test positive for COVID-19 but are *not symptomatic*, please come to class and wear a mask to protect others.
-If you *are* symptomatic, please let me know via E-mail as soon as possible and we can arrange for you to attend the course via Zoom temporarily.

 ### Veterans Information

 As a particular acknowledgment of an individual's service to our country, faculty members are committed to providing resources to veterans/military students, which will assist in smooth navigation of the university environment and a successful educational experience.
-Resources for veterans are available at <http://www.mnsu.edu/veterans/resources>. *Student veterans and current military members with special circumstances or who are activated are encouraged to notify the instructor.*
+Resources for veterans are available at <https://www.mnsu.edu/veterans/resources>. *Student veterans and current military members with special circumstances or who are activated are encouraged to notify the instructor.*